robrix/robrix.github.io/posts/2021-07-08-environment-passing-style.md

 categories: logic, plt
 ---

-Functions of type A → B can be translated into corresponding functions of type ¬B → ¬A in continuation-passng style (CPS), where ¬A is logically negation but computationally a continuation from A.
+Functions of type A → B can be translated into corresponding functions of type ¬B → ¬A in continuation-passing style (CPS), where ¬A is logically negation but computationally a continuation from A.

 <!--more-->